 Advanced Standing.
 A limited amount of post-MDiv work may be accepted by transfer from an accredited institution (including Andrews University), giving the student an advanced standing in the ThD program.
 The credits must be applicable to the ThD requirements and have been earned within a six-year period before the student's enrollment in the program.
 All transfer courses must carry a grade of B or better.
-An Andrews University MTh student whose credits have been earned within this time frame may yield up to 16 credits of advanced standing in the ThD program.
-The work must be applicable and not have been taken as an entrance requirement because of deficiency in GPA and/or course work).
+The work must be applicable and not have been taken as an entrance requirement because of deficiency in GPA and/or course work.
 Transfer credit is granted at the discretion of the director of PhD-ThD Programs, and a transcript must be on file at the Academic Records Office.